Spend 18 days following ancient trade routes through the isolated villages and wilderness of Nepal.

 Mustang, an isolated kingdom in Nepal, forbidden to outsiders for centuries, faces a crossroads.
 The recent completion of a motorable road along the historic caravan route threatens to change this remarkable area, for good and bad, but also forever.
 Now is your chance to step back in time and follow the ancient caravan route through summer nomad camps and isolated villages to the last intact walled city in the world – Lo Manthang, capital of this mysterious kingdom.

-Ace Kvale will lead this expedition.
+Ace Kvale leads this expedition.
 Ace has traveled to more than sixty countries, including nearly 30 expeditions to Asia and the Himalaya.
 He is also one of the world’s top adventure photographers.
 Ace knows Nepal, and continues to document the rapid changes sweeping across the region.
 Recent development in Upper Mustang promises prosperity for local residents, but it also brings a radical departure from a much older, traditional way of life.
 If any person is qualified to show you the beauty of the Nepal, and the unique culture of an ancient kingdom balancing on the precipice of the modern world, it is Ace.

 Arrive Kathmandu.
-A Ryder Walker representative will meet your flight and escort you to your five star hotel.
+A Ryder-Walker representative will meet your flight and escort you to your five-star hotel.
 Meet the group for an orientation (brief since many will be quite jetlagged).
 Dinner and a well-earned night of sleep will follow.

 We have learned the value of an extra day allocated to acclimate to the new time zone – for most of us this between 11 and 14 hours difference coming from the states.
 You will have time to explore this wild and exotic city before returning to the sanctuary of your excellent hotel.

 Fly to the mid-sized city of Pokhara, a beautiful city perched on the edge of an enormous lake that somehow manages to stay as calm as a millpond.
 Jagged, perfectly pyramidal mountains surround the city, their majesty reflected in the crystalline water.
-Spend the night comfortably in an excellent local hotel.
+Spend the night in an excellent local hotel.

 Onwards to Tangye!
 This tiny little town is at the base of an enormous plateau, and after many hours of trekking through desolate landscape, it appears as an emerald in the distance – terraced green fields, and (you would never believe it) people await you at the end of this leg, excited to witness travelers from the outside world!
 Break for camp, relax and await tasty tea and soups before dinner.

-The trek on the way to the village of Yara is home to many of the greatest caves in the region, many of which hold paintings that detail the battle between Guru Rinpoche and the great Demon of Mustang.
+The trek to the village of Yara is home to many of the greatest caves in the region, many of which hold paintings that detail the battle between Guru Rinpoche and the great Demon of Mustang.
 Protector spirits also grace their walls.
 The village of Yara is yet another emerald embedded in a valley with cliffs as rugged as the teeth of dragons, and after a day of adventure, the peace and calm of the valley will beckon you to rest.

-Continue on to the beautiful village of Charang with it’s ancient colorful monastery situated on a cliff above the river.
+Continue on to the beautiful village of Charang, with its ancient colorful monastery situated on a cliff above the river.
 Sleep in the comfort of a small Tibetan style guesthouse.

 Today, we have a chance to visit some of the outlying villages near the border of Tibet.
 An area of snow leopards, caves, and ancient monasteries that have been continuously occupied for close to a thousand years.